Loogosh/simpleAuras/README.md

 - Learning new AuraDuration gets prematurely completed if another player's aura with the same name runs out on the same target before yours - no way to get casterID when an aura fades.
 - Skills that apply Auras with the same name may show "learning" all the time (maybe this one is fixed now - wasn't able to test yet).
 - Having more than 16 auras shows auras outside the GUI frame (scrollframe possible, but then has more/other issues)
-- AddOn is kinda heavy on ressources (compared to other addons), will optimize in a future update.
 - /sa learnall 1 tries to learn spells without aura (i.e. smite, shadowbolt, etc.)
+- Reactive Spells require manual duration setup - no auto-learning available (Vanilla API limitation)

 ## Console Commands:
 /sa or /sa show or /sa hide - Show/hide simpleAuras Settings.

-/sa refresh X - Set refresh rate.
-(1 to 10 updates per second.
+/sa refresh X - Set aura data scan rate.
+(1 to 10 scans per second.
 Default: 5).
-It only affects the data update time, the GUI is always drawn at 20
+GUI always renders at 20 FPS.

+### Reactive Spells (Surprise Attack, Overpower, etc):
+/sa reactduration SpellName Duration - manually set reactive spell duration (REQUIRED for reactive spells to work).

+/sa reactduration SpellID Duration - or use spell ID instead of name.

+/sa forget react SpellName - forget reactive spell duration (or 'all' to delete all).

+**Example:** /sa reactduration Surprise Attack 5

 ### SuperWoW commands:
 /sa learn X Y - manually set duration Y of spellID X.